sanjadomjanic-cmyk/VPKP-Vaje/eng/lab05/README.md

 - How does the security score increase as you increase the length?

-As the length increases the number of possible combinations grows exponentially.Longer passwords significantly raise the time required to brute-force them.
+As the length increases the number of possible combinations grows exponentially.
+Longer passwords significantly raise the time required to brute-force them.

 - How do special characters affect the score?